alecthegeek/CCHS_Raspian_for_IoT/Readme.md

   Log file in `log2`

-This is a long process and will require user input at various stages.
+This can be a long process and will require user input at various stages.

-WARNING: Installing and building Robot Operating System (ROS) takes appro 4 hours.

 At the end the Pi will reboot